-When I started hiking, a long time ago, I knew nothing about the 10 essentials.
+When I started hiking a long time ago, I knew nothing about the 10 essentials.
 I learned by trial and error, lots of error.
-Then people smarter than I started talking about essential items you needed to survive or at least be safe when out in the backwoods.
+People smarter than I started talking about essential items you needed to survive or be safe when out in the backwoods.
 Over time I’ve created my way of doing things, cheats, to make sure I have all I need when I head out, you will too.
 Most people I talk with, especially new hikers, think of the 10 as items on a list.

 If you think that, stop it.

 I want you to think of the 10 essentials of a system of survival.

 You’ll soon find out that the ten essentials are more than a list.
 Each part of the system has purposes or functions that meet specific needs.
 During your time hiking, at one time or another, you will use each item.
 You may not use every item each time you go out, but you will use them, never think about leaving them home.

 I get the NYSDEC online newsletter.
 One of my favorite notices is the weekly search and rescue report.
 I have learned by reading these that people get caught out in the woods unprepared, even at the most basic level.

 As you hike, you will need to navigate, deal with the environment, provide for your body’s nutritional health, keep up your equipment, and be ready to stay in the woods for longer than expected.
 Sounds simple?
 Maybe.
 Let’s take a look.

 Must: You need to carry a map (I.e., a water-resistant topographic map) and a working magnetic compass for navigation.
 YOU need to know how to use these two items.
 If you don’t, here is a good little guide you can carry with you to get started or contact your local hiking club and see if they have a clinic.